enso-org/enso/docs/distribution/launcher-cli.md

 Tells the launcher to use the default JVM (based on `JAVA_HOME`) instead of the managed one.
 Will not work if the set-up JVM version is not GraalVM.

+### `--auto-confirm`

+Tells the launcher to not ask questions, but proceed with defaults.
+Useful for automation.

+### `--hide-progress`

+Suppresses displaying progress bars for downloads and other long running actions.
+May be needed if program output is piped.

+### `--ensure-portable`

+Checks if the launcher is run in portable mode and if it is not, terminates the application.

 ## Options From Newer Versions